 - 4 tbsp Water

 - Heat olive oil in a wide pan over medium heat.
-Add endives and salt.
-Sauté for about 5 minutes flipping them occasionally to brown, about 5 minutes total.Sprinkle in nutmeg, garlic, and brown sugar.
+Add endives salt and pepper.
+Sauté for about 5 minutes, flipping them occasionally to brown.Sprinkle in nutmeg, garlic, and brown sugar.
 Cook endives about 30 seconds on each side.Add water and continue to cook until tender, another 10-15 minutes.
 Gently flip from time-to-time.
 Adjust seasoning, place in a serving dish, and serve.